Jered Weaver: Pitching style

 His two-seamer was his most-commonly thrown pitch, especially to left-handed hitters.
 He used the two-seamer, his curveball, and his changeup to get ahead against left-handers.
 Weaver typically only threw his slider and four-seamer to lefties when there was a 2-strike count.
 He also used the changeup with two strikes, but not the curveball.
 Against right-handers, Weaver used the four-seamer and slider most of the time, and rarely used his curveball.
 His slider was effective in two-strike counts because of its high tendency to get swings and misses (42% of swings through the first two months of the 2012 season).

 Personal life

 On February 9, 2007, Weaver and his brother had their jerseys retired by Simi Valley High School in a basketball game between Royal High School and Simi Valley.

-Weaver and his girlfriend of nine years, Kristin Travis, got married in November 2011.
+Weaver and his girlfriend of nine years were married in November 2011.
 Both are active supporters of Special Olympics Southern California and Weaver serves as a Sports Ambassador for the organization.
-On July 5, 2013, Kristin Weaver gave birth to their first child, a son named Aden David Weaver in honor of Jered's late friend and teammate Nick Adenhart.
+On July 5, 2013, she gave birth to their first child, a son named Aden in honor of Jered's late friend and teammate Nick Adenhart.
 Weaver's wife also gave birth to a daughter in 2014.

 While playing for the Angels, Weaver would write the letters "NA" on the back of the pitcher's mound in memoriam of Adenhart after his death in 2009.